odinuv/web/articles/database-tech/index.md

 $id = $stmt->fetch()['id_person'];
 {% endhighlight %}

-This approach can be used only on PostgreSQL database server however.
+This approach can be used only on the PostgreSQL database server, however.
 Another alternative is to use another key of the table:

 {% highlight sql %}